 Skeletons from the past threaten DI Winwood’s career; and that of many others.
 The town is reluctant to give up its secrets but the skeletons offer better clues.

 A black plastic bag is found in a gas company trench containing the skeleton of a Cavalier from the English Civil War.

-Another skeleton discovered amongst the water pipes servicing the town square fountain means that a case of a villain’s disappearance thirty years previously has to be re-opened.
+Another skeleton is discovered amongst the water pipes servicing the town square fountain.

-The dead body is that of Ray Radford who was being sought for the murder of his business partner John Kennedy.
+The dead body is that of Ray Radford who was being sought for the murder of his business partner John Kennedy, thirty years ago.